We may earn commission from affiliate links →

 After visiting Postojna, there is another unmissable attraction just 9 km away, the Predjama Castle.
 This is an XIII century castle built within a 123m high rock.
 Yes, within!
 It’s the only one of its kind in the whole world!
 There are audio-guided visits available, and it’s definitely worth going.

 After that, it’s time to cycle to the second cave on the route.
 The Skocjan Cave is smaller and much less crowded, though equally impressive.
 This cave stands out by the river that flows inside it, adding an even more dramatic experience.

 But enough of caves, it’s time to refresh yourself by the coast.
 Now you will visit some of the most charming Slovenian seaside’s, Koper, Izola, and Piran.
 You don’t have to be in a rush for anything else, so just enjoy yourself, go for a swim and a cocktail by the promenade.

 When Is The Best Time For Cycling In Slovenia?

 Slovenia will offer something unique at each season of the year.

 The summer months are probably the only ones which will allow you to swim in the lakes and rivers.
-However, you will be restricted to cycle during the morning due to the high temperatures.
+However, you will be restricted to cycling during the morning due to the high temperatures.

 During autumn you will enjoy the most spectacular views due to the golden colors of the trees.
-In spring you can enjoy the gentle breeze and the lush vegetation.
+In spring, you can enjoy the gentle breeze and the lush vegetation.